iMohammadd/laravel-docker-php/README.md

 # Docker PHP image for laravel

-inclode php-fpm and laravel dependensies
+inclode php-fpm and laravel dependencies

 you also need a nginx or apache images alongside this